Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: End-member scenarios for tidal dissipation in Enceladus

 \citet{ermakov_etal21} and \citet{Genova_etal24} propose suites of geophysical measurements to study the interior of Enceladus.
-However, the ranges of elastic and viscoelastic parameters they consider for the rocky core is such that tidal deformation and dissipation in the core are effectively negligible. \citet{ermakov_etal21} assume $\eta_{core}>10^{20}$~Pa.s, $\mu_{core}>10$~GPa , and \citet{Genova_etal24} assume $\eta_{core}>10^{16}$~Pa.s, $\mu_{core}>50$~GPa.
-The results of these studies represent only one of the tidal dissipation scenarios, i.e., tidal dissipation occuring in the shell without effective contribution from the core.
+However, \citet{ermakov_etal21} assume $\eta_{core}>10^{20}$~Pa.s, $\mu_{core}>10$~GPa, and \citet{Genova_etal24} assume $\eta_{core}>10^{16}$~Pa.s, $\mu_{core}>50$~GPa, the ranges of elastic and viscoelastic parameters that imply that the core is effectively negligible.
+Therefore, the results of these studies represent only one of the tidal dissipation scenarios, i.e., tidal dissipation occurring in the shell without any effective contribution from the core.
 Here, we broaden the parameter space to allow for the possibility of significant tidal dissipation in the core.
-Note that the commonly assumed viscosity of ice, as suggested by \cite{GoldsbyKohlstedt01} ($\eta_{\rm ice} \approx 10^{14}$~Pa.s,) corresponds to ice somewhat near its melting point.
-Due to the strong temperature dependence of viscosity and very low temperature conditions at Enceladus that may persist deep within the shell, assuming a uniform viscosity of $10^{14}$~Pa.s for the shell \citep{efroimsky18, ermakov_etal21, Genova_etal24} is unrealistic.
+Note that the commonly assumed viscosity of ice, as suggested by \citet{GoldsbyKohlstedt01} ($\eta_{\rm ice} \approx 10^{14}$~Pa.s,) corresponds to ice near its melting point.
+Due to the strong temperature dependence of viscosity and very low temperature conditions at Enceladus that may persist deep within the shell, a uniform viscosity of $10^{14}$~Pa.s for the shell \citep{efroimsky18, ermakov_etal21, Genova_etal24} is unrealistic.